 Wrong to say I am behind Ajit Pawar's revolt: Sharad Pawar

 "It is not the party's decision and we do not endorse it," Pawar said.
 "It is wrong to say that I have a hand behind Ajit Pawar's revolt," he added.
 Asked whether the NCP, Congress and Shiv Sena will form government in the state, he said, "There is not an iota of doubt that the government (of the combine) will be formed in Maharashtra."
-He also said that he has no contact with his nephew, who rebelled against the NCP.
+He said meetings of the Shiv Sena, Congress and NCP were taking place and senior leaders, including Ajit Pawar, attended them.

+"All three parties were on the same page on forming the government together, but whatever he (Ajit Pawar) decided, it was his personal decision," the NCP chief said, adding that he had no contact with his nephew.
+The veteran politician dismissed insinuations that he was behind the chain of events that started with his nephew walking out of the party and joining hands with the BJP to give the saffron party a second shot at power in the state under Devendra Fadnavis.

+"There is no question of my involvement in this...If I was involved, I would have told my colleagues," he asserted.
+On reports that Ajit Pawar was fed up of the government formation talks between the three parties dragging, he said nobody had the right to take such decisions at a personal level, and any "difference of opinion" should have been put forth at the party meetings.

 The BJP was propped up by NCP's Ajit Pawar, who revolted against his party.
 "I have seen many such scenarios in my 50 years of political career.
 Difficulties come but they are temporary, and my experience is that people of the state stand strong," the NCP supremo said.

-He said till the time he has the support of youngsters, he is not worried about anything.
-Earlier, Sharad Pawar paid tributes to the state's first chief minister Yashwantrao Chavan on his death anniversary.
+He said till the time he has the support of youngsters, he iss not worried about anything.
+Earlier, Sharad Pawar paid tributes to the state's first chief minister Yashwantrao Chavan on his death anniversary at the latter's memorial 'Pritisangam' in Karad.

-He arrived at Chavan's memorial in Karad early in the morning and offered floral tributes.
-He was accompanied by Srinivas Patil, the NCP's Lok Sabha member from Satara.
-Pawar also attended a 'bhajan' ceremony organised as a mark of respect to the late Congress stalwart.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)